 Using Maxmind Geolocation data I plotted the number of connections from each country.
 Brazil and China are not surprising they are often seen as countries with a large amount of scanning noise.

 Examining the netblock (ASN) owner can reveal organisations with a high number of attacking hosts.
 Of course as is always the case in these types of analysis it is important to understand the attacking hosts are often compromised systems that are launching the attacks.
 It is possible they are attackers on home Internet but you have to assume most are not silly enough to scan from their home Internet connection.

 Open Ports on Attacking Systems (Data from Shodan.io)

 Running the list of source IP addresses through the excellent Shodan API quickly identified systems with open ports and what those ports were.
 The below graphic shows the concentration of open ports against the country and organisation.
 This could reveal large blocks of similar systems that had been compromised, however within the small sample nothing really jumps out apart from the high number of open port 500 connections in China.

-An interesting finding from the high number of systems in Brazil is that they hadno open 22, 23or other ports as recorded by Censys and Shodan.
+An interesting finding from the high number of systems in Brazil is that they had no open 22, 23 or other ports as recorded by Censys and Shodan.
 They also all appeared to be consumer Internet connections.

 Bot or Not?
-Data says maybe not.
+Data says maybe Not.

-Checking the Censys data sets for port 22 and port 23 from the same day that the logs were collected revealed something that surprised me.
+Checking the Censys data sets for port 22 and port 23 from the same day that the logs were collected revealed something surprising.
 I was under the assumption that the majority of these scans and password attacks were coming from self replicating scripts (bots).
 The script spreads by finding open ports and guessing passwords, once it gets a shell it copies itself over and continues to spread using the same method.

 However as can see here, only a few of the unique hosts scanning for telnet had port 23 open to the Internet.
 This indicates that the systems are either compromised using another method or they are attackers running the scripts manually.